-The cathedral is the seat of the Archdiocese of Mexico and is situated on the north side of the Zocalo, Mexico City’s main square, beside the Templo Mayor archaeological site, which will give you an idea of what this place was like before the arrival of the Spaniards in the 1500s.
+The cathedral is the seat of the Archdiocese of Mexico and is situated on the north side of Mexico City’s main square, the Plaza de la Constitución, more commonly known as the Zocalo, and beside the Templo Mayor archaeological site, a visit to which will give you a glimpse at what this place was like before the arrival of the Spaniards in the 1500s.

 History of the Metropolitan Cathedral

 When the Spaniards leveled the pre-Hispanic Aztec city of Tenochtitlan and decided to build their new city upon it, one of the first priorities was the construction of a church.
 Conscious of this, the conquistador Hernán Cortes ordered the construction of a church and assigned Martin de Sepulveda the task of building it on the remains of the Aztec temples.
 Between 1524 and 1532, Sepulveda built a small east-west facing church in the Moorish style.